magnus-ffcg/ffcg-cd-lab/README.md

 When it show "successfully rolled out" its ok.

+## 4. Do deployment 1

-6. Open up deployment1/README.md and go through it.
+Open up deployment1/README.md and go through it.

+## 5. Do deployment 2

-7. Open up deployment2/README.md and go through it.
+Open up deployment2/README.md and go through it.

 ## SKIP Install prometheus & grafana (monitoring)